Gombe Bulls

 Gombe Bulls is a Nigerian professional basketball team located in Gombe State.
 The team competes in the Nigerian Premier League.

 History

 The team participated in the 2017 FIBA Africa Clubs Champions Cup, which was the first time the team played in the top continental league in Africa.
 The Bulls finished 11th with a 2–5 record.

-In 2018, Gombe won their first ever Nigerian title after defeating Kwara Falcons in the final.
+In 2018, Gombe won their first ever Nigerian Premier League title after defeating the Kwara Falcons in the final.